 Chlamydia are known to be able to form a long-term associations with the host cells.
 Vaccinated or chlamydia antigen infected cats have the ability to generate antibodies that are directed against these Chlamydia antigens.
 Cats that are infected with this Chlamydia but vaccinated against it can still generate antibodies.
 The species within “C. trachomatis” that is associated with the disease in cats is classified as “C. felis”.

 Feline chlamydia ELISA kit is a method for analysing antibodies against chlamydia (psittaci/trachomatis)(cats) using serum or plasma samples.
-This assay has a quantitative and qualitative standard range.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

 - Coated Microtiter Strips.

 - ELISA Buffer.

 - Strip Holder.

 The standard range of antibodies against chlamydia (psittaci/trachomatis) using this feline chlamydia ELISA kit is qualitative and quantitative.
 Please contact us for the protocol insert for more details.

 – OD of the weak positive control must be higher than 0.800.